Do you ever sit down on a metal chair and feel a shock run through you? It’s not a pleasant feeling.

 Because electronic discharge damages so many electronic components, it is necessary to protect against it.
 Protect sensitive materials during every process including:

-• Manufacturing
+- Manufacturing

-• Storage
+- Storage

-• Shipping
+- Shipping

-• Assembly
+- Assembly

-• Consumption
+- Consumption

 While electrostatic discharge is a natural phenomenon, it can damage electronic equipment, hurt humans, and even damage workplaces and cities.
-Minimized or prevent possible damage with the proper safety precautions in place.
+Minimize or prevent possible damage with the proper safety precautions in place.
 This is good for the safety of all.

-Keep Your Devices Safe From Electrostatic Discharge with Hallmark Nameplate
+Keep Your Devices Safe From Electrostatic Discharge With Hallmark Nameplate